cazlo/trick/docs/howto_guides/How-To-Containerize-Trick-with-Docker.md

 #### The Graphics Client

-Even though the simulation won't be starting the graphics clients, we will be starting and connecting the graphics clients to the containerized simulation.
+Even though the simulation won't be starting the graphics clients within the container, we will be starting the graphics clients on the host and connecting it to the containerized simulation.

 To build the cannon graphics client run the following command on your host: